Dr. Ronald B. Standler

 My summary of copyright law in the USA considers copyright infringement on the Internet, as well as fair use, photocopy machines, and plagiarism.

 My essay on moral rights of authors discusses legal rights granted to authors in France, Germany, Italy, and other countries, but which are absent from law in the USA.
+I argue that the term "moral rights" is a misnomer and that copyright law in the USA should be expanded to include at least the moral right of attribution.

 Law (e.g., statutes, judicial opinions, government regulations) in the USA is not copyrightable subject matter, although — bizarrely — at least 17 states in the USA attempt to copyright either their statutes or judicial opinions, and for-profit companies publish most of the law used in the USA.
 My essay traces the history of copyright for law in the USA, and explains the recent rise of public-domain citation formats for judicial opinions.